qupath/qupath-docs/docs/concepts/images.md

 > :::{figure} images/luts_fire.png
 > :align: center
 > :width: 75%
+>
+> LUTS are not limited to greyscale - here the *Fire* LUT is used
 > :::

 % Image displayed using the *Fire* LUT from ImageJ.